-After my son was admitted to the NICU and experiencing feeding challenges of my own, I went back to school to become an RN and IBCLC to help other families.
+After my son was admitted to the NICU and after experiencing feeding challenges of my own, I went back to school to become an RN and IBCLC to help other families.

-Its such an honor to be able to share space with families during such a sensitive and intimate time.
-I love educating, empowering and supporting families during their unique feeding journey.
+It's such an honor to be able to share space with families during such a sensitive and intimate time.
+I love educating, empowering, and supporting families during their unique feeding journey.

-I have supported families in birth centers, hospitals, NICU, outpatient and private practice.
+I have supported families in birth centers, hospitals, NICU, outpatient, and private practice.

-BS in Nursing, Registered Nurse and BA in Theatre Arts
+BS in Nursing, Registered Nurse, and BA in Theatre Arts

 After my son was admitted to the NICU, I knew I was learning a lot and wanted to share it with others.

 When a child is born, a parent is born.
-You will be a new you and so will your partner.
-Life is too short to compare your new body, parenting choices and feeding choices with others.
+You will be a new you, and so will your partner.
+Life is too short to compare your new body, parenting choices, and feeding choices with others.
 Comparison is the root of all evil.
-Practice losing that parent guilt now- its a waste of time.
+Practice losing that parent guilt now- it's a waste of time.
 You do you.